AqwamCreates/DataPredict-Neural/docs/API/PoolingBlocks/AveragePooling1D.md

 * strideDimensionSize: The dimension size for the stride.
 The index of the array represents the dimension and the value represents the size for that particular dimension.

-* outputSizeRoundingMode: The rounding mode that determines how the dimension size of the transformed tensor.
-Available options are:

-	* Floor

-	* Ceil

 ## Inherited From

 * [BasePoolingBlock](BasePoolingBlock.md)